 Libby Asbestos was added to EPA's National Priorities List in October 2002.

 EPA established a program to inspect all properties in Libby.
 Approximately 3,500 properties were inspected in 2002 and 2003.
 Over 12,000 soil samples were collected and analyzed and the results are being sent to property owners.

 As of 2014, the former vermiculite processing plants and other highly contaminated public areas have been cleaned up.
 Cleanups have also been completed at over 2,000 residential and commercial properties.
 Preliminary site assessment work has also begun at the vermiculite mine itself.

 Based on current information, EPA estimates that 1,200–1,400 residential and business properties will need some type of cleanup.
-The total number depends upon the final cleanup standards to be set by EPA when the scientific studies supporting the risk assessment are completed.
+The total number depends upon the final cleanup standards to be set by EPA when the risk assessment is finalized.